 Using rasterization operations that your application does not require increases rendering overhead and creates a rasterization bottleneck.
-Rasterization operations such as texture, fog, antialiasing, and other per-fragment operations (blending, depth, stencil, scissor, logic operations, and dithering) as discussed in Section 3.2.10 could be unnecessary for an application and should be disabled when appropriate.
+Rasterization operations such as texture, fog, antialiasing, and other per-fragment operations (blending, depth, stencil, scissor, logic operations, and dithering) could be unnecessary for an application and should be disabled when appropriate.
 Bottlenecks of this type can occur in either the graphics subsystem or on the host CPU, depending on the rendering pipeline split between hardware and software.

 Examine application code to ensure that all rendering states enabled are required to achieve the resulting images.
 Turn off unused features and attributes when they have no visible effect.
 For example, depth testing can be turned off when it is not required.
-In a visual simulation application, draw background objects such as the sky and ground with the depth buffer disabled then enable the depth test for foreground objects such as mountains, trees, buildings, etc. In another example, if low-quality texturing is acceptible, use only bilinear filtering instead of trilinear.
+In a visual simulation application, draw background objects such as the sky and ground with the depth buffer disabled; then enable the depth test for foreground objects such as mountains, trees, and buildings.
+In another example, if low-quality texturing is acceptible, use only bilinear filtering instead of trilinear.